WP-API/node-wpapi/07-authentication.md

 ### Cookie Authentication

-When the library is loaded from the frontend of the WordPress site you are querying against, you can utilize the build in [Cookie authentication](http://wp-api.org/guides/authentication.html) supported by WP REST API.
+When the library is loaded from the frontend of the WordPress site you are querying against, you may authenticate your REST API requests using the built in WordPress [Cookie authentication](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#cookie-authentication) by creating and passing a Nonce with your API requests.

 First localize your scripts with an object with root-url and nonce in your theme's `functions.php` or your plugin: